 So if you want to end the torture and feel reassured that you are feeding a safe cat food to your precious pet, take a look at the top brands and check their ingredients.

 Does a high-quality cat food cost more?
-Yes, because it costs more to include only high-nutrition ingredients like real meat instead of cheap corn and wheat and rendered byproducts.
+Yes, because it costs more to include only high-nutrition ingredients like meat and meat meal instead of cheap corn and wheat and rendered byproducts.
 It may cost more per bag, but it may cost less per daily feeding.

 Why?
 Because your pet will instinctively eat MORE of a cheap cat food that provides less of the nutrients it needs.
 You may find your cat needs much LESS of the more nutritious food.
 That tends to equalize the cost per serving or cost per month, so the cheap cat foods may not save you as much as the purchase price alone would indicate.